 Consistent with this observation, several studies suggest that, compared to the heterosexual population, a somewhat larger proportion of the homosexual and bisexual population may manifest certain psychological symptoms.
 For a meta-analysis of nine published studies in this area, see I.H.
 Meyer, Prejudice, Social Stress, and Mental Health in Lesbian, Gay, and Bisexual Populations: Conceptual Issues and Research Evidence, 129 Psychol.
 Bull.
 674 (2003).
-As Meyer notes, these findings must be considered with caution because of several methodological between the heterosexual population and the homosexual population can be attributed largely to the societal stigma directed at the latter.
-As one researcher noted after reviewing the relevant scientific literature, lesbian, gay, and bisexual individuals are exposed to excess stress due to their minority position and . . . this stress causes an excess in mental disorders.
-In experiencing such excess stress, the gay limitations associated with the studies, including the failure of nearly half of the studies to directly assess respondents' sexual orientation, the reliance on nonprobability samples in most of the remaining studies, and small sample sizes.
+As Meyer notes, these findings must be considered with caution because of several methodological heterosexual population and the homosexual population can be attributed largely to the societal stigma directed at the latter.
+As one researcher noted after reviewing the relevant scientific literature, lesbian, gay, and bisexual individuals "are exposed to excess stress due to their minority position and . . . this stress causes an excess in mental disorders."
+In experiencing such excess stress, the gay and lesbian population is comparable to other minority groups that face unique stressors due to prejudice and discrimination based on their minority status.
+Given the unique limitations associated with the studies, including the failure of nearly half of the studies to directly assess respondents' sexual orientation, the reliance on nonprobability samples in most of the remaining studies, and small sample sizes.

 &quot;Stigma" refers to an enduring condition, status, or attribute that is negatively valued by society, fundamentally defines a person's social identity, and consequently disadvantages and disempowers those who have it.
 See E. Goffman, Stigma: Notes on the Management of Spoiled Identity (1963); B.G.
 Link & J.C.
 Phelan, Conceptualizing Stigma, 27 Annual Rev. Soc.
 363 (2001); J. Crocker et al., Social Stigma, in 2 The Handbook of Social Psychology 504 (D.T.
 Gilbert et al., eds., 4th ed.
 1998).
 Examples of stigma experienced by large numbers of lesbian, gay, and bisexual people include ostracism and personal rejection, harassment, discrimination, and violence because of their sexual orientation.
-SeeK.T.
-Berrill, Antigay Violence Victimization in the United States: An Overview, in Hate Crimes: Confronting Violence Against Lesbians and Gay Men 19 (G.M.
+See K.T.
+Berrill, Antigay Violence and Victimization in the United States: An Overview, in Hate Crimes Confronting Violence Against Lesbians and Gay Men 19 (G.M.
 Herek & K.T.
 Berrill eds., 1992); G.M.
 Herek et al., Psychological Sequelae of Hate-Crime Victimization Among Lesbian, Gay, and Bisexual Adults, 67 J. Consulting & Clinical Psychol.
 945, 948 (1999); M.V.L.
 Badgett, Money, Myths, and Change: The Economic Lives of Lesbians and Gay Men chapter 2 (2001).

-I.H.
+&lt;sup>16 I.H.
 Meyer, Prejudice, Social Stress, and Mental Health in Lesbian, Gay, and Bisexual Populations: Conceptual Issues and Research Evidence, 129 Psychol.
 Bull.
 674, 690 (2003); see also I.H.
 Meyer, Minority Stress and Mental Health in Gay Men, 36 J. Health & Soc.
 Behav.
 38 (1995); V.M.
 Mays & S.D.
-Cochran, Mental Health Correlates of Perceived Discrimination Among Lesbian, and lesbian population is comparable to other minority groups that face unique stressors due to prejudice and discrimination based on their minority status.
-17 Given the unique social stressors to which they are subjected, the noteworthy fact is that the vast majority of gay men and lesbians effectively cope with these challenges and lead happy, healthy and well-adjusted lives.
+Cochran, Mental Health Correlates of Perceived Discrimination Among Lesbian, Gay, and Bisexual Adults in the United States, 91 Am.
+J. Pub.
+Health 1869 (2001).